CephalofairGames/merc-packs-faq/index.md

 **General -** Be sure you go through the Welcome to Gloomhaven booklet, even if you are not using the built-in organizer.
 This contains important setup instructions for Event Decks, Personal Quests, etc.

 **I cannot find Room tiles 8 or 14.
-Am I missing a board?** No - room tile sizes and shapes were standardized in Frosthaven.
+Am I missing a board?** No - room tile sizes and shapes were standardized, starting in Frosthaven.
 Gloomhaven: Second Edition uses the same numbers for the same shapes.
-There are no 8 or 14 room tiles in Gloomhaven Second Edition, and these tiles aren't needed for any scenaarios.
+There are no 8 or 14 room tiles in Gloomhaven: Second Edition; these tiles aren't needed for any scenaarios.

 **How many of each Event deck do I use?** You shuffle cards 1-20 of each deck to create the available events.
 Please see the Welcome to Gloomhaven booklet.